Lyric0911/manchester-rain-1/README.md

 About Manchester's weather.

-It is not chill today and the instructor was nice.
+It is not cold today and the instructor was nice.